EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 the Sentinel-1 time series is the Trend.
 The RQA Trend represents the linear regression coefficient of the recurrence rate along a diagonal in comparison to the distance to the main diagonal.
-Therefore, it indicates how much the likelihood of two timesteps being similar depends on their temporal distance.
+Therefore, it indicates how much the likelihood of two time steps being similar depends on their temporal distance.

-The methodology has been validated on small scales and we compared against a simple threshold approach on the range between the 95thto 5thpercentile.
+The methodology has been validated on small scales and we compared against a simple threshold approach on the range between the 95th to 5th percentile.
 We showed that the RQA Trend and the percentile range have a similar detection rate of deforestation in a single year, but that the percentile range of a deforestation event from previous years can have similar values to a new deforestation which is not the case for